keystonejs/keystone/docs/pages/docs/apis/schema.md

 ---
-title: "Schema API"
+title: "Lists API"
-description: "Reference docs for Keystone’s Schema API, which defines the data model of your system."
+description: "Reference docs for Keystone’s Lists API, which defines the data model of your system."
 ---

 The `lists` property of the [system configuration](./config) object is where you define the data model, or schema, of your Keystone system.